LevelUpMarketers/trying-to-adult-rva-2025/docs/CartFlow.md

    - Expired cart items are cleared before ticket data loads so availability displays correctly.
    - Whenever a new item is added or a quantity increases, expired reservations are purged to free any leftover stock.
    - Expiration timestamps use WordPress local time so cleanup works consistently across servers.
   - Quantity selectors on the event page enforce each ticket's per‑member limit.
-A notice appears when the limit would be exceeded.
+Past purchases reduce the remaining allowance so members immediately see the limit message once they hit their total.
 Sold out ticket rows have their quantity controls disabled and the **Get Tickets** button is disabled if no tickets remain.
    - When a user adds tickets, the browser issues an AJAX request to `tta_add_to_cart`.
 The handler calculates the price, reserves inventory, and calls `TTA_Cart::add_item()`.
    - The AJAX handler now explicitly creates a cart row first via `ensure_cart_exists()` so empty databases start tracking sessions immediately.
    - Cart data is stored in the `tta_carts` and `tta_cart_items` tables keyed by a session ID.
 Ticket availability is decreased immediately on add and the related event cache is cleared.